strongloop/strong-cluster-tls-store/README.md

 ## Setting up the client

-TLS session resumption will not occur without client configuration.
+TLS session resumption may not occur without client configuration.
+For non-Node clients it is case-by-case.
+For example, many browsers attempt session resumption by default.

 With the Node.js client, session data from a successful connection must be explicitly copied to `opts.session` when making a new connection.

 ```javascript
 var tls = require('tls');